 You must return from your schedule break before your break time elapses.
-Click "End Break" to move to the next exam session by the end of the scheduled break.
+Click "End Break" to move to the next exam session.
 If you do not return to the computer and resume the exam by the end of the break time, a timer will appear, counting the additional time you are away from the computer.
 That additional time will be deducted from your testing time in the next exam session once you do resume the exam, and that time cannot be added back to your session.

 What should I do if I have a technical issue during the Knowledge Check-In?

 If there is an issue during exam delivery, you can use the blue phone button in the recording window to request assistance.

 If you get disconnected from the internet, inadvertently close your exam, or something similar that drops the connection, you will have up to one hour to resume the test, not to exceed four hours from the original start time.
 You must resume the test on the same workstation and cannot move to a new computer.
 A page will automatically pop-up saying "Alert!
 The exam has unexpectedly shut down.
 You may return to your exam by relaunching."
 Click the "Relaunch" button to resume.

 How do I conclude the Knowledge Check-In?